lordamos/api.video-android-client/docs/VideosApi.md

 - When &#x60;true&#x60;, the API generates a summary for the video, based on the transcription.
 - The default value is &#x60;false&#x60;.
 - If you define a video language using the &#x60;language&#x60; parameter, the API uses that language to summarize the video.
 If you do not define a language, the API detects it based on the video. videoCreationPayload.setTranscriptSummaryAttributes(); // Use this parameter to define the elements of a summary that you want to generate.
 If you do not define this parameter, the API generates a full summary with all attributes.
+The possible values are &#x60;abstract&#x60; and &#x60;takeaways&#x60;.

     try {